-A hacksaw is a fine-toothed saw, mainly used for cutting metal, and wood but called a bow saw in this aspect.
-The difference between a hack saw and a saw is that a saw is designed for cutting through wood, whereas a hacksaw is designed for cutting through metal and plastic.
+A hacksaw is a fine-toothed saw, mainly used for cutting metal and wood, but called a bow saw in this aspect.
+The difference between a hacksaw and a saw is that a saw is designed for cutting through wood, whereas a hacksaw is designed for cutting through metal and plastic.
 Well, in this reading, we’ll explore what a hacksaw is, its applications, parts, types, and how to use it

 Let’s Get Started!